 But Bayesianism says you’ve got new information, so you should revise your guess and switch to the other door.

 An easier way to understand this is to imagine there were 100 doors and you pick one at random.
 Then he opens 98 of the remaining 99 and shows you there’s nothing behind them.

 Now do you switch?

 Of course you do.
-You had one in 100 odds of picking the right door the first time, and now your odds are only one in two.
+You had one in 100 odds of picking the right door the first time, and now your odds are 99 in 100.

 So it becomes much more obvious when you change the thought exercise to being one of the two.

 People discover this and say, “Of course, now I’m a smart Bayesian.
 I can update my priors based on new information.
 That’s what smart people do.
 Therefore, I’m a Bayesian.”
 But it in no way helps you discover new knowledge or new explanations.

 Brett: That’s the uncontroversial use of Bayesianism, which is a very powerful tool.